 - Partnered claimants can access up to a combined maximum of 20 weeks (100 days).
-Generally, the most either can take is 18 weeks (90 days). - Single claimants can access the maximum of 20 weeks (100 days). - Parental Leave Pay days do not have to be used in a continuous block. - Generally, up to 10 days can be taken by both members of a couple at the same time. - Days can be claimed up to 100 days in the past, and all days must be taken within 2 years of the child's date of birth or adoption.
+Generally, the most a person in a couple can take is 18 weeks (90 days).
+2 weeks (10 days) are reserved for their partner or other parent to claim. - Single claimants can access the maximum of 20 weeks (100 days). - Parental Leave Pay days do not have to be used in a continuous block.
+They can be received on any day the claimant is not working. - Generally, up to 10 days can be taken at the same time as the partner or other parent. - Days can be claimed up to 100 days in the past, and all days must be taken within 2 years of the child's date of birth or adoption.